Previous Abstract Return to Session A1 Next Abstract

 Location: Beacon A

-The Global Positioning System (GPS) is the most prevalent Global Navigation Satellite System (GNSS) that provides Position, Navigation, and Timing (PNT).
+The Global Positioning System (GPS) is a widely used Global Navigation Satellite System (GNSS) that provides Positioning, Navigation, and Timing (PNT).
 GNSS vulnerability is well-known, and the search continues to find an independent system that can provide PNT services with comparable accuracy and precision, low user cost, and diverse coverage.
 NAB has developed and demonstrated a terrestrial PNT solution, known as the Broadcast Positioning System (BPS™), that uses existing NextGen TV (also known as ATSC 3.0 standard) transmission facilities to broadcast ns-level time.
 We investigate how accurately and reliably the ATSC 3.0 communications frames carrying BPS information function as time-reference beacons.
-This paper focuses on the BPS time transfer test results and stability using KWGN TV station in Denver and the NIST facilities in Boulder and Fort Collins, Colorado.
+This paper focuses on the BPS time transfer test results and stability using the KWGN TV station in Denver and NIST facilities in Boulder and Fort Collins, Colorado.